We regret to announce that due to government guidance regarding the Coronavirus, Inclusion Hampshire sites at Chineham and Hook are now closed.

 - Staff are experienced in recognising low mood and alleviating anxiety.

-- Multiple sites enable us to create appropriate environments for learners with behavioural needs or those who are emotionally vulnerable.
+- Appropriate environments for learners with behavioural needs or those who are emotionally vulnerable.